-If you’re starting to look into a vacation in Costa Rica, finding out which airport you should fly into is one of the first steps in planning your Costa Rica trip.
-In this guide, you will learn about the two main international airports in Costa Rica and which one you should fly into.
+Finding out which airport you should fly into is one of the first steps in planning your Costa Rica trip.
+In this guide, you will learn about the two main international Costa Rica airports and which one you should fly into.

 The airport code for San Jose International Airport is SJO.
 The airport code for Liberia International Airport is LIR.

 What is the best airport to fly into Costa Rica?